jamespooley/brain-age-prediction/notes/literature-review.md

 >large within-scan motion, these methods may paradoxically be best suited to
 >populations where the motion is relatively minor."**

-Kids with adhd certainly wouldn't be a population where motion is expected to be "relatively minor," so maybe this should be explored in a bit more detail.
+Kids with ADHD certainly wouldn't be a population where motion is expected to be "relatively minor," so maybe this should be explored in a bit more detail.

 Talk about